Alert

 There are four (4) possible fitness to work outcomes:

-• Fit to work with restrictions and the worker's job with date-of-accident employer is no longer available.
+• Fit to work with restrictions and the worker's job with the date-of-accident employer is no longer available.

 When a worker is cleared to return to their pre-accident job or modified work, the decision maker communicates the fit-to-work decision, discusses the return-to-work plan with the worker and the employer, and determines if the worker is eligible for wage replacement benefits and the type of benefit payable.